vivster7/tato/README.md

 4. Functions

-**Imports:** Tato preserves the original import order, leaving the task of sorting to specialized tools like isort or ruff.
+**Imports:** Tato preserves the original import order, leaving the task of sorting to tools like isort or ruff.

 **Constants:** Constants are moved to the top of the file.
 Typically, these have brief definitions and act as key control points for program behavior.